oferonmi/Basic-Coding-Tasks-Python/README.md

 # Key-Python-Coding-Tasks
-This is a collection and for keeping track of example codes for executing tasks in Python
+This is a collection for keeping track of example codes for executing key tasks in the Python language.